-- Please insert the total number of Shares held by you.
-If you have Shares entered against your name in the Depository Register (as defined in Section 130A of the Companies Act, Chapter 50 of Singapore), you should insert that number of Shares.
-If you have Shares registered in your name in the Register of Members, you should insert that number of Shares.
-If you have Shares entered against your name in the Depository Register and Shares registered in your name in the Register of Members, you should insert that number of shares.
-If you have Shares entered against your name in the Depository Register and Shares registered in your name in the Register of Members, you should insert the aggregate number of Shares entered against your name in the Depository Register and registered in your name in the Register of Members.
-If no number is inserted, the instrument appointing a proxy or proxies shall be deemed to relate to all the Shares held by you. - 2.
-A member of the Company entitled to attend and vote at a meeting of the Company is entitled to appoint one or two proxies to attend and vote in his/her stead.
-A proxy need not be a member of the Company. - 3.
-Where a member appoints two proxies, the appointments shall be invalid unless he/she specifies the proportion of his/her shareholding (expressed as a percentage of the whole) to be represented by each proxy. - 4.
+- a banking corporation licensed under the Banking Act, Chapter 19 of Singapore, or a wholly-owned subsidiary of such a (a) banking corporation, whose business includes the provision of nominee services and who holds shares in that capacity; - a person holding a capital markets services licence to provide custodial services for securities under the Securities and (b) - Futures Act, Chapter 289 of Singapore, and who holds shares in that capacity; or the Central Provident Fund Board established by the Central Provident Fund Act, Chapter 36 of Singapore, in respect of shares purchased under the subsidiary legislation made under that Act providing for the making of investments from the (c) contributions and interest standing to the credit of members of the Central Provident Fund, if the Board holds those shares in the capacity of an intermediary pursuant to or in accordance with that subsidiary legislation. - 5.
 Completion and return of this instrument appointing a proxy shall not preclude a member from attending and voting at the Meeting.
-Any appointment of a proxy or proxies shall be deemed to be revoked if a member attends the meeting in person, and in such event, the Company reserves the right to refuse to admit any person or persons appointed under the instrument of proxy to the Meeting. - 5.
-The instrument appointing a proxy or proxies must be deposited at the registered office of the Company at 2 Jalan Rajah, #06-28, Golden Wall Flatted Factory, Singapore 329134 not less than forty-eight (48) hours before the time appointed for the Meeting. - 6.
+Any appointment of a proxy or proxies shall be deemed to be revoked if a member attends the meeting in person, and in such event, the Company reserves the right to refuse to admit any person or persons appointed under the instrument of proxy to the Meeting. - The instrument appointing a proxy or proxies must be deposited at the registered office of the Company at 2 Jalan Rajah, #06-28, 6.
+Golden Wall Flatted Factory, Singapore 329134 not less than forty-eight (48) hours before the time appointed for the Meeting. - 7.
 The instrument appointing a proxy or proxies must be under the hand of the appointor or of his attorney duly authorised in writing.
 Where the instrument appointing a proxy or proxies is executed by a corporation, it must be executed either under its seal or under the hand of an officer or attorney duly authorised.
-Where the instrument appointing a proxy or proxies is executed by an attorney on behalf of the appointor, the letter or power of attorney or a duly certified copy thereof must be lodged with the instrument. - 7.
-A corporation which is a member may authorise by resolution of its directors or other governing body such person as it thinks fit to act as its representative at the Meeting, in accordance with Section 179 of the Companies Act, Chapter 50 of Singapore.
+Where the instrument appointing a proxy or proxies is executed by an attorney on behalf of the appointor, the letter or power of attorney or a duly certified copy thereof must be lodged with the instrument. - A corporation which is a member may authorise by resolution of its directors or other governing body such person as it thinks fit to 8. act as its representative at the Meeting, in accordance with Section 179 of the Companies Act, Chapter 50 of Singapore.